-This edition was published by Mulholland Books on June 18, 2013 and has 464 pages.
+This mystery that was published by Mulholland Books on June 18, 2013 and has 464 pages.

 Third in the Rachel Knight legal thriller mystery series and revolving around Rachel Knight, a prosecutor in L.A.
 A billionaire producer’s daughter is kidnapped.